Warning over Premier League wages

 Sports minister Hugh Robertson said the wage rise was "very worrying" but that the government should not intervene, instead looking to put pressure on football governing bodies to improve financial practice.

 "The concern is that the operating profits have halved and the wages bill has increased and we will be pushing football's regulatory authorities very hard to take some action," he told BBC Radio 5 live.

 "This report points to a very worrying problem and we are very keen to see action in four areas: financial transparency, the relation of debt to turnover, the fit and proper person test and more independent governance on the board.

-"It is absolutely right that we should give football the first opportunity to sort this out."'Rein in'
+"It is absolutely right that we should give football the first opportunity to sort this out."